Cprime50/Fire-Go/README.md

 Replace `youremail@mail.com` with your `admin email`, and `path/to/your_private_key.json` with the path to your Firebase private key.

-- **Admin Email**: This email will be set as the default admin when authenticated, assuming it doesn't already have an assigned role.
+- **Admin Email**: This email will be set as the default admin when authenticated